Reading env variables from a Tauri App

-“Build smaller, faster, and more secure desktop applications with a web frontend” is the promise made by Tauri.
-And indeed, it is a great Electron replacement.
 But being in its first days (the beta has just been released!) a bit of documentation is still missing, and on the internet there aren’t many examples on how to write code.

-Haven’t you started with Tauri yet?
-Go and read the intro doc!
 One thing that took me a bit of time to figure out, is how to read environment variables from the frontend of the application (JavaScript / Typescript or whichever framework you are using).

 The Command